Taha-Aheras/taha-s-first-repo/README.md

 # taha-s-first-repo
-it is my first reo\pository for learninf purpose
+it is my first reo\pository for learning purpose